senecajs/senecajs.org/src/pages/api/index.md

 ```

 ## export (name)
-- __name:__ string, reference to plugin provided object
+- __name:__ string, reference to an object provided by a plugin.

-notes...

 ## pin (pin-pattern)
-- __pin-pattern:__ object or string (<a href="desc-pin-pattern-format">pin pattern format</a>)
+- __pin-pattern:__ object or string (<a href="desc-pin-pattern-format">pin pattern format</a>).

-notes...

 ## log._level_([entry, ..])
-- __entry:__ JavaScript value, converted to string
+- __entry:__ JavaScript value, converted to string.

-notes...

 ## close ([done])
-- __done:__ function, optional, callback with signature function(err), called after all close actions complete.
+- __done:__ function, optional, callback with signature function(err), called after all close actions are complete.

-notes...

 ## client (options)
-- __options:__ object, transport options
+- __options:__ object, transport options.

-notes...

 ## listen (options)
-- __options__  - `object`: transport options
+- __options__  - `object`: transport options.

 The listen method tells the underlying transport to start listening for traffic.
-This method is usually called last
+This method is usually called last,
 after you have finished any setup and have loaded all plugins.
-The built in transport supports HTTP and TCP.
+The built-in transport supports HTTP and TCP.
 The
-default port is set to `10101`, the default transit type is HTTP.
+default port is set to `10101`, while the default transit type is HTTP.

-___Example: calling listen on port 10101 over http___
 ```js
 seneca.ready(function (err) {
   if (err) return